vtslab/sensafety-midterm/README.md

 Integration of modules for the midterm event

-SenSafety members can ask to become collabotors
+SenSafety members can ask to become collaborators and are asked to push to the development branch

-Other will have to issue pull requests
+Vtslab will merge the develop branch with the master branch when a stable release is required